roderickwoodman/boardgameinator/README.md

 First of all, **Boardgameinator** *is not for* geeks to manage their huge collections.

 Instead, this app *is for* regular people who need help in selecting a board game.
-There is so much hype in the industry these days, that this task can be overwhelming for some people.
+It can be overwhelming these days with so many titles being published every year.

 ### What do I do with it?

 It is easy to build and upvote a list of board games.
 1. **Add a Game.** Click the "Add" button to add a board game by its title.
 2. **Upvote Attributes.** Click the "Vote Attributes" button to upvote an attribute across all games.
-3. **Upvote Games.** Click its thumbnail or the "Vote Titles" button to upvote the game itself.
+3. **Upvote Games.** Either click the "Vote Titles" button or click on a thumbnail to upvote the game itself.

 If you need more information about any game before you make a decision to upvote, click the info button on a game card and you will get a brief description.

 ### Why is it so awesome?

 The likability of any board game is so subjective and multifactorial, in the same way that a novel is.
-But the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), is not great as a recommendation engine because it is organized like an encyclopedia.
+And the primary online resource for the board game industry, [BoardGameGeek](https://boardgamegeek.com) (BGG), breaks down all of these factors very scientifically.
+However, it is organized like an encyclopedia and so it is not great at making the arbitrary comparisons that are needed to filter *out* information.

 **Boardgameinator**, however, is a user-driven comparison tool similar to an e-commerce shopping experience.
-It displays information side-by-side, allowing you to converge on the right game for you based on your preferences.
+It displays information side-by-side with sorting and filtering knobs, allowing you to converge on the right game for you based on your preferences.

 ### DISCLAIMER